himmat12/esewa_epay_integration/README.md

 [**watch eSewa ePay integration with webview_flutter tutorial - Youtube**](https://youtu.be/qwVpNj_flo8)

-**eSewa ePay integration** in flutter with webview supports flutter 2.0 no need to downgrade your flutter SDK (flutter 2.0) for implementing esewa payment integrations at the moment but in future esewa package library will also be migrated to null safety , until then you can work with esewa with this approch & can work in future too cause webview approach is a bit convinient and simple IMO ..
+**eSewa ePay integration** in flutter with webview works on any flutter versions no need to downgrade/upgrade your flutter SDK for implementing esewa payment integrations incase of sdk incompitability but just keep one thing in mind that webview package should be compitable with you current flutter sdk version and thats all you can integrate eSewa ePay payment gateway to your app without limitations like platform specific incompitability etc.. easy, light weight approch, convinient and simple, suports cross platforms ios|android|web without limitations ..

 lets keep learning and sharing !!